What is Abelflex?

 The primary purpose of Abelflex is to create a gap in new concrete.
 So Abelflex is cast into the concrete and left there.

-Abelflex also allows new driveway and patio slabs to rotate slightly (if there is slab heave) without cracking.
+Abelflex also allows new driveway and patio slabs to rotate slightly (if there is slab movement or slab heave) without cracking.

-We sometimes use it with steel dowels if we want the new concrete to flex differently to existing concrete but we want the surface to stay level (or flush).
+Structural engineers sometimes use it with steel dowels if they want the new concrete to flex differently to existing concrete but want the surface to stay level (or flush) because trip hazards are bad.

 Specific Feature of Abelflex